 Q: What is the purpose of LEAP?

-A: The purpose of LEAP is to deliberately develop language enabled cross-cultural service members across the General Purpose Force (GPF) Air Force and Space Force specialties to enhance the application of air and space power and posture members to fill global mission requirements.
-LEAP scholars are provided with the education and training required to reach and sustain desired proficiency levels with very little time away from their units at a lower cost over an acceptable time.
-LEAP selects willing and able service members, develops and sustains Language Regional Expertise and Culture (LREC) skills over the course of a career and postures them for utilization in assignments, contingencies and deployments.
+A: The purpose of LEAP is to deliberately develop language-enabled, cross-culturally competent Airmen and Guardians across the General Purpose Force (GPF) specialties to enhance the application of air and space power and fill global mission requirements.
+LEAP provides Airmen and Space Professionals with the education and training required to reach desired proficiency levels with as little time away from their units and positions at a lower cost over an acceptable time period.
+LEAP selects willing and able Airmen and Guardians, develops and sustains Language Regional Expertise and Culture (LREC) skills over the course of a career, and postures them for utilization in assignments, contingencies, and deployments.

 Q: Who manages LEAP?

-A: The AFCLC manages LEAP for the Air Force and Space Force, to include tracking administrative records, executing training, and other related tasks.
+A: The Air Force Culture and Language Center (AFCLC) manages LEAP for the United States Air Force and United States Space Force, to include tracking administrative records, executing training, and performing other related tasks.
 The AFCLC is organized under Air University and Air War College, located at Maxwell AFB, Alabama.

 Q: How and why did LEAP originate?

-A: In 2005, the Office of the Secretary of Defense (OSD) released the Defense Language Transformation Roadmap, which charged the services to create a bench of language capable personnel within the GPF.
-In 2009, the Air Force Senior Language Authority (SLA) directed AFCLC to initiate LEAP, a career-spanning program to develop a cadre of Airmen across all specialties with working level foreign language proficiency. ln FY13, LEAP was designated a Program of Record.
-In FY20, LEAP was identified to provide Space Force professionals the same level of access to LEAP.
+A: In 2005, the Office of the Secretary of Defense released the Defense Language Transformation Roadmap, which charged the services to create a bench of language capable personnel within the GPF.
+In 2009, the Air Force Senior Language Authority (SLA) directed AFCLC to initiate LEAP, a career- spanning program to develop a cadre of Airmen across all specialties with working level foreign language proficiency and cross-cultural competency.
+In FY13, LEAP was designated a Program of Record.

 Q: Do I have to take the DLPT to apply to the program?

 A: Yes.
 Applicants must possess Defense Language Proficiency Test (DLPT) and/or Oral Proficiency Interview (OPI) scores in at least two modalities.
-If Listening and Reading tests are available for a given language, service members must provide scores for both.
-If Listening and/or Reading tests are not available for a given language, service members must provide OPI scores.
-Submission of OPI scores is highly encouraged for all languages.
-Due to the temporary closure of testing facilities during the COVID-19 outbreak, service members may submit scores that have passed their currency.
-For purposes of the FY20 LEAP Board, scores of 3/3 or higher must have been certified on or after 1 March 2017.
-For scores of 2+/2+ or lower, they must have been certified on or after 1 March 2018.
+If Listening and Reading tests are available for a given language, applicants must provide scores for both.
+If Listening and/or Reading tests are not available for a given language, applicants must provide OPI scores.
+For purposes of the FY21 Board, scores of 3/3 or higher must have been certified on or after 16 July 2018.
+For scores of 2+/2+ or lower, they must have been certified on or after 16 July 2019.
+Contact your Base Education Office for more information related to scheduling DLPT/OPI testing.

 Q: Will the AFCLC consider any of the following:

-A: No. The AFCLC will not consider the requests listed above.
+A: No. The AFCLC will not consider any of the foregoing requests or other similar requests.

 Q: How many times may I apply for LEAP?

-A: Members may apply as often as necessary given they meet the program requirements.
+A: Qualified individuals may apply as often as necessary given they meet the program requirements.

 Q: How many LEAP scholars are selected per year?

-A: The AFCLC recruits, selects, and on-boards scholars with the objective of building and sustaining an inventory that exceeds one percent of the RegAF Active Duty force.
-The annual selection target is 400 LEAP scholars per year based on Air Force SLA guidance.
+A: The AFCLC recruits, selects, and on-boards scholars with the objective of building and sustaining an inventory that exceeds one percent of the active duty force.
+The total annual selection target for officers, enlisted, and cadets is 400 LEAP scholars per year based on Air Force Senior Language Authority (SLA) guidance.

 Q: Who reviews LEAP applications?

 A: AFCLC staff members review applications to determine compliance with program guidance.
-The LEAP Selection Board consists of senior leaders who represent a cross-section of LREC specialist, policy, and force management communities.
-Board members review applicant packages and assign a score based on their assessment of the service member’s attitude, aptitude, and record of performance.
+The LEAP Selection Board consists of leaders who represent a cross-section of LREC specialist, policy, and force management communities.
+Board members review applicant packages and assign a score based on their assessment of the applicant’s attitude, aptitude, and record of performance.

 Q: What languages does the board consider for the program?

-A: The AFCLC considers service members in languages listed on the Air Force Strategic Language List (SLL).
+A: The Board considers applicants in languages listed on the Air Force Strategic Language List (SLL).
 The Air Force SLL dated 1 July 2015 describes languages in which the Air Force has requirements authorized in out-years as well as strategic languages of interest.
 The Air Force SLL is based on the Department of Defense SLL and is expanded to align with validated Air Force requirements.
-The Air Force SLL is For Official Use Only and may be obtained from one's Test Control Officer at each installation education office.
+The Air Force SLL is For Official Use Only (FOUO) and may be obtained from one's Test Control Officer at each installation education office.

 SECTION IV - LEAP Commitment

-Q: If selected, will the Airman be reassigned or deployed?
+Q: If selected, will the applicant be reassigned or deployed?

 A: The AFCLC does not determine or have any involvement in selecting members for assignments or deployments.
 However, LEAP scholars may be identified by force managers based on award of the LEAP Special Experience Identifier (SEI).
 The LEAP SEI identifies Airmen in the Air Force personnel system for filling language-designated positions via assignments, deployments, and TDYs.